Vacuum-Tube/OSM-TPF2-Importer/doc/Tutorial.md

 [Ramp Equalizer](https://steamcommunity.com/sharedfiles/filedetails/?id=2760877761) is an excellent solution to smoothen embankment ramps in front of bridges etc. as the terrain preperation can not ensure always the perfect heights.
 It can also be used to level out bridges.

-[Track/Street Modifier](https://steamcommunity.com/sharedfiles/filedetails/?id=2855421164) can be used to upgrade the track/street type, bridge type, replace embankments by bridges, or reverse direction (to switch side of poles or streetlamps).
+[Track/Street Modifier](https://steamcommunity.com/sharedfiles/filedetails/?id=2855421164) and [Move It](https://steamcommunity.com/sharedfiles/filedetails/?id=2980796229) can be used to upgrade the track/street type, bridge type, replace embankments by bridges, or reverse direction (to switch side of poles or streetlamps).
 Larger areas can be upgraded with [Global upgrade](https://steamcommunity.com/sharedfiles/filedetails/?id=2775806948).

 [Track/Street Deleter](https://steamcommunity.com/sharedfiles/filedetails/?id=2806021490) and [Bulldozer++](https://steamcommunity.com/sharedfiles/filedetails/?id=2857104286) can be helpful when larger parts have to be deleted.
 Bulldozer++ can remove specific street types.

+## Bridges
+The default track bridge type is the invisible bridge and can be replaced by another bridge or decorated with building blocks.

+While the more realistic track distances of 4 to 4.5m mostly look fine, this deviation from the TPF standard track distance of 5m becomes an issue at bridges because the railing can overlap.
+This needs to be adjusted, especially with more than 2 tracks.

 ## Nodes Reduction